Careers360 Logo

 Frequently Asked Questions (FAQs)

-2. How are protozoan diseases transmitted?
+Q: How are protozoa diseases transmitted?

-These protozoan diseases may be propagated by contaminated food and water, through vectors like mosquitoes and sandflies, directly by person-to-person contact, and by the fomites or contaminated surfaces.
+These protozoan diseases may be propagated by contaminated food and water, through vectors like mosquitoes and sandflies, directly by person-to-person contact, and by fomites or contaminated surfaces.

 General symptoms include fever, diarrhoea, fatigue, and abdominal pain.
 Specific indicators for particular diseases include fever accompanied by shaking chills in malaria, diarrhoea with mucus and blood in amoebiasis, and watery stool with gas in giardiasis.